SayalaRohithKumar/SSTIMS250523/README.md

 SAYALA.ROHITH KUMAR

 SSTIMS250523

 FEEDBACK SUBMISSION APP

 To create a feedback submission app using

  .REACT as frontend
  .EXPRESS.JS + NODE.JS as backend
  .MONGODB as database

-which user can submir feedback and also rating with stars , also user can view their recent ratings and feedbacks.
+which user can submit feedback and also rating with stars , also user can view their recent ratings and feedbacks.

 # Getting Started with Create React App